Information for Students

 General Information for New Immigrant and Undocumented Students

-- Many undocumented/immigrant new students are incorrectly placed on the international student list because of their citizenship status.
-As an immigrant and undocumented students, you are classified as domestic students, do not attend orientation from the International Student and Scholar Services (ISSS)
+- Many undocumented/immigrant new students are incorrectly placed on the international student list and start receiving communication for international students.
+As an undocumented student, you do not attend orientation from the International Student and Scholar Services (ISSS).In order to stop the emails from the ISS office please do the following:

 - Please view the emails from ISSS where they ask if you will be filling out an I-20.